Kaveri River water dispute: 2016

 On 2 September 2016, Supreme Court asked Karnataka to consider Tamil Nadu's plea on humanitarian grounds and release water and advised both states to maintain harmony.
 The Court also asked Karnataka to revert by 5 September 2016 as to how much water it can release.
 On 5 September 2016 Karnataka informed the Supreme Court that it can release 10,000 cusecs per day, while Tamil Nadu demanded 20,000 cusecs per day.
 Supreme Court ordered Karnataka to release 15,000 cusecs per day to Tamil Nadu for next 10 days till 16 September 2016.

 On 9 September 2016, the state of Karnataka observed a bandh and protested against the release of water to Tamil Nadu.
 Supreme Court was approached by Karnataka citing public unrest, seeking modification of the earlier order.
 On 12 September 2016, Supreme Court slammed Karnataka for citing law and order problem and modified the 5 September order, directing Karnataka to release 12,000 cusecs of water till 20 September 2016.
 This decision by the Supreme Court lead to an unrest among the people of Karnataka as the water release limit was increased by extending the number of days and violence broke out in Bangalore, Mysore, Mandya and other parts of state.
-Two people were killed in the unrest and section 144 was imposed in Bangalore.
-Curfew was also imposed on few parts of Bangalore.
+Two people were killed in the unrest and section 144 was imposed in Bengaluru.
+Curfew was also imposed on few parts of Bengaluru.